-A blog is a great way to promote your business, increase traffic and connect to your target audience.
+A blog is a great way to promote your business, increase traffic and connect with your target audience.
 But just writing blog posts and articles isn’t enough.
-Here are some ways to woo your target audience through your blog.

 Look at your content carefully and ascertain that what you have written is to target the type of person you wish to connect with.
 If you are a brand talking to consumers, try not to use too much of industry lingo or pointless jargon that could alienate your audience.